We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sexual contact tends to be how HSV-2 spreads.
 HSV-1 can also cause genital herpes, and it can spread in saliva during oral sex.
 HSV-2 can also pass to an infant during childbirth.

-Both forms of the virus enter the nerve cells of the body, where they will remain for life.
+Both forms of the virus enter the nerve cells of the body, where they remain for life.
 The virus tends to lie dormant, or asleep, in the cells until something activates it and causes an outbreak of symptoms.

 Factors that can lead to an outbreak include: